 Tests are offered in all Career and Technical Education program areas including:

 Over 130 tests are offered through the Skill Certificate Program.
-Incentives are given to districts based on performance within each Career and Technical Education area of study.
+Incentives are given to districts based on performance within each Career and Technical Education program.

 The primary purpose of the assessment system is to improve Career and Technical Education program curriculum and instruction through the use of incentives based on student performance.
 The Skill Certificate Program is also used to report vocational and technical skill attainment for the accountability system mandated in the Carl D. Perkins Vocational and Technical Education Act of 1998.